BLOG HOME | JULY 16, 2018

 Make Your Own Green Tea Lattes

-We confess… we have a mild addiction to green tea lattes from Starbucks.
-That delicious matcha green tea is often fuel that keeps us staring at computer screens designing web sites and graphics in Photoshop.
+I confess… I have a mild addiction to green tea lattes from Starbucks.
+That delicious matcha green tea is often fuel that keeps me staring at computer screens designing web sites and graphics for hours on end.

 Looking to make your own and save a little money while at it?
-Here’s a recipe we’ve found to work quite well…
+Here’s a recipe I’ve found to work quite well…

 What You’ll Need…